niftools/blender_niftools_addon/docs/user/features/geometry/geometry.rst

 **Example:**

 #. :ref:`Create a mesh-object <geometry-mesh>`.
 #.
-Switch to Vertex Paint mode, this automatically adds a base vertex color layer.
+Switch to Vertex Paint mode, this automatically adds a base vertex colour layer.
 #.
-Apply the desired vertex colors evenly to the vertex.
+Apply the desired vertex colours evenly to the vertex.
 #.
 Ensure you have added a :ref:`material<properties-material-settings>`.

 **Notes:**